-- Total reasons score, if applicable
+- Highest total reasons score, if applicable

-- Reasons class placing, if applicable
+- Lower reasons class placing, if applicable

-- Overall placing
+- Total overall placing

-- · Highest single reasons.
+- Highest single reasons.

 State 4-H Horse Quiz Bowl

 The objectives of this contest are to stimulate learning and provide an opportunity for youth to demonstrate their knowledge of equine-related subject matter in a competitive setting with attitudes of friendliness and fairness.
 The contest will provide an educational experience for both participants and spectators.
 The contest is open to all 4-H members, including those who may not own a horse.
 The South Dakota 4-H Horse Quiz Bowl competition will follow the National Contest process and procedures.